Faculty and Staff

 Kendra, Abright and Kawooya, Dick (2007).
 Libraries in the time of AIDS: African perspectives and recommendations for a revised model of LIS education.
 International Information & Library Review.
 Vol 3 (2), 109- 120.

-Chair, School of Library and Information Science Bachelor of Science in Information Science Committee
+Chair, School of Information Science, Bachelor of Science in Information Science Committee

-Member, School of Library and Information Science Faculty Senate Committee
+Member, School of Information Science Faculty Senate Committee

 International programs coordinator, 2012 I-Comm Week